navapbc/template-infra/docs/infra/set-up-network.md

 # Set up network

-The network setup process will configure and deploy network resources needed by other modules for **one network**.
+The network setup process will configure and deploy network resources needed by other modules for one network.
 In particular, it will:

 1. Create a nondefault VPC
 2. Create public subnets for publicly accessible resources such as the application load balancer, private subnets for the application service, and private subnets for the database.